marvbloke/agc/README.md

 * Some Arduboy games in .hex format

 ## How does it work?
-The Arduboy Game Changer is a Raspberry Pi Zero with special software on it that sends a menu of games to the Arduboy.
+The Arduboy Game Changer is a Raspberry Pi Zero with special software on it (_agc.py_) that sends a menu of games (_agc.hex_) to the Arduboy.
 You select the game on the Arduboy itself, then the Raspberry Pi sends the requested game.
 Here it is in action: